The Liquidation Process

 Creditor’s voluntary liquidation: A voluntary process that company directors choose.
 This method is used by insolvent companies who cannot afford to pay their debts when they fall due.
 Entering this type of liquidation reflects better on directors as they have taken steps to reduce the impact on creditors.

 Compulsory liquidation: This type of liquidation is forced upon directors by their creditors.
-It usually begins with a winding up petition and a court date.
+It usually begins with a winding-up order and a court date, which the Official Receiver issues.
 If the money owed is not paid by this date, you will face compulsory liquidation and have little control over the situation.

 What is the role of a liquidator?